Pennsylvania Route 320: Route description

 Past the US 1 interchange, PA 320 passes more commercial establishments and crosses into Marple Township, becoming a four-lane undivided road.
 The route passes over I-476 again and intersects Springfield Road immediately after that, at which point it becomes a five-lane road with a center left-turn lane and passes between a large cemetery to the west and Cardinal O'Hara High School and some woods to the east.
 The road becomes a four-lane divided highway as it runs past businesses along with some nearby residential areas.
 PA 320 curves northwest before turning northeast to remain along Sproul Road, with Springfield Road continuing to the northwest.
 The route heads north through residential areas as a two-lane undivided road before coming to an intersection with PA 3 in commercial areas in the community of Broomall.
 Past this intersection, PA 320 heads northeast past more homes, turning north to continue along Sproul Road.
-The road continues through wooded residential areas, crossing the Darby Creek into Haverford Township.
+The road runs through wooded residential areas, crossing the Darby Creek into Haverford Township.
 The route continues through the corner of Haverford Township, intersecting the western terminus of Darby Road before it heads into Radnor Township.

 PA 320 continues north through forested residential areas, passing to the east of Overbrook Golf Club and the Academy of Notre Dame de Namur school and to the west of Radnor Valley Country Club.
 The road winds northeast and crosses Ithan Creek before it comes to an intersection with Conestoga Road under a bridge carrying I-476.
-The route heads northeast and passes under SEPTA's Norristown High Speed Line before coming to an intersection with US 30 in the community of Villanova.
+The route heads northeast and passes under SEPTA's Norristown High Speed Line before coming to an intersection with US 30 (Lancaster Avenue) in the community of Villanova.
 Following this, PA 320 becomes North Spring Mill Road and runs between residential neighborhoods to the northwest and Villanova University to the southeast.
 The road passes over Amtrak's Keystone Corridor railroad line west of the Villanova station serving SEPTA's Paoli/Thorndale Line, with a right-in/right-out access point serving the university and the station, before running through more of the university campus.